dcodemaxz/vikaru-menu/README.md

 ---

-6. Import the file "Tsk-Vikaru-plugin.xml" into the Tasker project and enable it
+6. Import the file "Vikaru-Tsk.xml" into the Tasker project and enable it

 - <a href="https://">
     <img alt="Github" height="200px" src="https://files.catbox.moe/svogdw.jpg">